-2.1 Trends in returns to schooling
+2.1.
+Trends in returns to schooling

 The dynamic pattern of returns to skills has received much research attention as it reflects important aspects of changes in the labor market.
-The bulk of the literature on this subject uses years of schooling or education degrees as measures of skills (Katz and Murphy 1992; Zhang, Zhao, Park, Song 2005; Goldin and Katz 2007 to name just a few).
-Yet years of schooling only captures a part of the determinants of cognitive skills, and other sources of skill formation have been left out including individual ability, family input, and school quality itself.
+The bulk of the literature on this subject uses years of schooling or education degrees as measures of skills (Katz and Murphy, 1992; Zhang et al., 2005; Goldin and Katz, 2007 to name just a few).
+Yet years of schooling only captures a part of the determinants of skills, and other sources of skill formation have been left out including individual ability, family input, and school quality itself.
 Focusing only on the quantity of schooling can be particularly troublesome in a dynamic context due to the varying quality of education as well as the changing skill distribution within each educational group.

 Some research recognizes and attempts to deal with this measurement issue via decomposition analyses.
 Decomposition analyses explain the variance in earnings with changes in the distribution of observed skills, such as education and experience, and their prices, and with the residual variance including changes in the distribution of unobserved skills and their prices.
 Essentially, skills formed through channels other than schooling are included in the unobserved component.
-The unobserved component of skills is found to be crucial in explaining earnings inequality, both within education groups (Juhn, Murphy, and Pierce 1993; Meng, Shen, Xue 2013) and between education groups (Carneiro and Lee 2011).
+The unobserved component of skills is found to be crucial in explaining earnings inequality, both within education groups (Juhn et al., 1993; Meng et al., 2013) and between education groups (Carneiro and Lee, 2011).
 For instance, Carneiro and Lee (2011) find that college premium in the United States over the period of 1960-2000 would be 6 percentage points higher (compared to an increase of 40 percentage points) if decreases in the quality of college graduates are taken into account.

 The consensus of these studies is that we need variations in both the supply and demand sides to explain the observed trend in returns to observed skills (schooling) and unobserved skills.
-A surge in the supply may put a direct downward pressure on the return to a college degree, but the gradual rise in demand help maintain or even increase the price of unobserved skills.
-Therefore, the college premium and the return to cognitive skills may not move in parallel, and comparing their movements will provide a better understanding of changes in the labor market.
+A surge in the supply may put a direct downward pressure on the return to a college degree, but the gradual rise in demand helps maintain or even increase the price of unobserved skills.
+Therefore, the college premium and the return to cognitive skills may not move in parallel, suggesting that their relative movements might provide a better understanding of changes in the labor market.